hong400/ApplicationDocs/document/lammps.rst

     lmp -in in.file

-For more details about how to run LAMMPS, please check `Run LAMMPS`_.
+For more details about how to run LAMMPS, please check `LAMMPS`_.

 Example job
 ~~~~~~~